 Gnocchi can be made formed up to 1 month ahead - stored frozen in an airtight container.

 Bring a large pot of heavily salted water to a slow boil over medium-high heat.
-Working in batches, simmer gnocchi until tender, about 5 minutes.
-Using a slotted spoon or spider, transfer gnocchi to a clean rimmed baking sheet.
+Working in batches, simmer gnocchi until they float then cook and additional 30 (if fresh) to 60 seconds (if frozen).
+Using a slotted spoon, transfer gnocchi to a clean rimmed baking sheet.
 Reserve 2/3 cups of pasta cooking water and drain the rest.

 Gnocchi can be made 4 hours ahead -- let stand at room temperature then dip in simmering water until heated through.